 Calvain is married to the former Pamela Johnson of Port Wentworth, an Armstrong graduate, who works as a System Analyst II for Armstrong.
 The couple have an 18-year old son, Matthew, and a 14-year old son, Brandon.

-Brian English begins his fourth season as an assistant coach for the Armstrong State University baseball squad in 2016-17.
+Brian English completed his fourth season as an assistant coach for the Armstrong State University baseball squad in 2016-17.
 He served as the assistant for the 2014 season on a temporary basis and was hired full-time to the position in July of 2015.

 English served on the staff of Middle Georgia College in 2012-13, at USC Aiken from 2009-12 and at Augusta State in 2008-09.
 As aplayer, English played at South Georgia College for two seasons and at Valdosta State for two seasons.
 The Kingsland, Ga., native received his bachelor's degree in history from Valdosta State in 2008 and his master's of arts in teaching/secondary education from Augusta State in 2011.